katsumag/ItemActionsLib/README.md

 At first you'll have to create an instance of the class ItemActionManager.
 This should be done through invoking the static method `ItemActionManager.create(JavaPlugin)`, as shown below.
-Notice that if you try to invoke `ItemActionManager.create(JavaPlugin)` more than once, an exception will be thrown.
+Notice that if you try to invoke `ItemActionManager.create(JavaPlugin)` more than once will throw an exception.

 ```java
 class Main extends JavaPlugin {